New Zealand Election Forecast

 Election Probability Forecast

-Projected chance of forming government based on polling
+Probability of forming government based on aggregated polling and simulation modelling.

 Opposition